Regulating the prison phone industry

 - Peter Wagner presented on a panel at the FCC's public day-long workshop about regulating the prison phone industry on July 10th, 2013 in Washington, DC.

 - The NAACP passed a resolution calling on the FCC to regulate the prison phone industry.

 - We are honored to have signed on to comments submitted to the FCC on March 25, 2013, and reply comments submitted April 22, 2013, with Martha Wright, et. al., The D.C.
 Prisoners' Legal Services Project.
 Inc., Citizens United for Rehabilitation of Errants, and The Campaign for Prison Phone Justice.

 - On December 26, 2012 the Federal Communications Commission issued a Notice for Proposed Rulemaking, taking the first step towards federal regulation of prison calling rates.

-- At a rally on November 15, with our partner organization SumOfUs, we submitted a petition to the FCC signed by 36,690 people around the country calling for federal regulation of predatory prison telephone rates.
+- At a rally on November 15, in partnership with SumOfUs, we submitted a petition to the FCC signed by 36,690 people around the country calling for federal regulation of predatory prison telephone rates.

 - Congressional Representative Keith Ellison cited our prison phone report in an October 2, 2012 letter to the Federal Communications Commission calling on the commission to regulate prison phone rates.

 - Congressional Representatives Henry A. Waxman and Bobby L. Rush cited our prison phone report in a September 12, 2012 letter to the Federal Communications Commission calling on the commission to take action to lower prison phone rates.

 - [San Francisco] Officials looking to reduce price of jail inmates' phone calls, by Lee Romney, Los Angeles Times, July 6, 2014